Photograph by Tom Weizandt

 Dayton O. Hyde left us December 22, 2018, tired, at last, after a life well-lived until the very end.
 He was at peace, because he knew his beloved Black Hills Wild Horse Sanctuary was in the capable hands of his longtime friend and sanctuary manager, Susan Watt, and he could leave without worries.

 Dayton said, "One old cowboy can do quite a bit but it is up to us to Carry on the Dream of Keeping these Wild Horses Running Free".
-Won't you please support the Dayton O. Hyde Legacy Fund to ensure that Dayton's mission will continue long into the future and the wild horse herds and all the wildlife will have a home at the Black Hills Wild Horse Sanctuary forever.
+Please support the Dayton O. Hyde Legacy Fund to ensure that Dayton's mission will continue long into the future and the wild horse herds and all the wildlife will have a home at the Black Hills Wild Horse Sanctuary forever.

 Please contact Susan Watt for more information.